-- The final bonus is based on the year in which you invested and the point at which you leave the Sub-Fund.
-It may vary depending on the returns earned over the lifetime of your investment and isn't guaranteed. - If the investment return has been low over the period you invested, you may not receive a final bonus as you'll have already received your share of the returns through regular bonuses. - We use a typical policy rather than individual policies when setting final bonus rates for policies issued in the same year.
+- The final bonus is based on the year in which you invested and the point at which you leave the Sub-Funds.
+It may vary with returns earned over the lifetime of your investment and isn't guaranteed. - If the investment return has been low over the period you invested, you may not receive a final bonus as you'll have already received your share of the returns through regular bonuses. - We use a typical policy rather than individual policies when setting final bonus rates for policies issued in the same year.

-For unitised policies
+For unitised policies only

 • If a market value reduction is in place then this can reduce the effect of any final bonus and you may get back less than you invested.
-We'll tell you if a market value reduction is applying before you take money out of the Sub-Fund so you have the opportunity to change your mind.
+We'll tell you if a market value reduction is applying before you take money out of the Sub-Funds so you have the opportunity to change your mind.
+A market value reduction is explained in more detail in the section 'What happens if i leave the Sub-Fund early?' on page 11